skiphansen/libDrawOWM/README.md

 1. Currently the library uses either [Bodmer's TFT_eSPI](https://github.com/Bodmer/TFT_eSPI) or [Seeed's fork of TFT_eSPI](https://github.com/Seeed-Studio/Seeed_GFX) rather than
 [ZinggJM's GxEPD2](https://github.com/ZinggJM/GxEPD2) as an interface to E-paper displays.
-Support for other libraries based on [https://github.com/adafruit/Adafruit-GFX-Library](https://github.com/adafruit/Adafruit-GFX-Library) can probably be added fairly easily.
+Support for other libraries based on [Adafruit's GFX-Library](https://github.com/adafruit/Adafruit-GFX-Library) can probably be added fairly easily.

 2. Most of the configuration preferences supported by the original project are